muguira-james/muguira-james.github.io/source/_posts/A-message-queue-in-racket-part-4.md

   - Racket
 categories:
   - Programming
+  - message queue
 ---

 building a message queue  in Racket - part 4
 <!-- more -->

+# Table of Contents
+* Restructuring the code
+* The Front-door
+* The middleware

 # Introduction